-The Petition sought (I) to declare null and void: (a) the share swap transaction between SMFB and SMC involving the transfer of SMC's common shares in SMB and GSMI and in consideration therefor, the issuance of new SMFB common shares from the increase in SMFB's
+The Petition sought (I) to declare null and void: (a) the share swap transaction between SMFB and SMC involving the transfer of SMC's common shares in SMB and GSMI and in consideration therefor, the issuance of new SMFB common shares from the increase in SMFB's capital stock; and, (b) SMFB's Certificate of Approval of Increase of Capital Stock and Certificate of Filing of Amended Articles of Incorporation (amending Article VII thereof) issued by the SEC on 29 June 2018; or (ii) in the alternative, for SMFB to be directed to conduct a mandatory tender offer under Section 19 of the Securities Regulation Code for the benefit of the remaining shareholders of GSMI.

-In a decision dated February 19, 2019, the SEC dismissed the Petition and ruled, among others, that the share swap transaction is not subject to the mandatory tender offer rule since there was no acquisition of control between SMC and its subsidiaries SMB and GSMI.
-The Petitioner filed a Motion for Reconsideration of the said decision, which was denied on May 30, 2019.
+In a decision dated 19 February 2019, the SEC dismissed the Petition and ruled, among others, that the share swap transaction is not subject to the mandatory tender offer rule since there was no acquisition of control between SMC and its subsidiaries SMB and GSMI.
+The Petitioner filed a Motion for Reconsideration of the said decision, which was denied on 30 May 2019.

-The Petitioner filed an Appeal Memorandum dated June 18, 2019 with the SEC En Banc, which is still pending resolution.
-In a Decision dated September 14, 2020, the SEC En Banc denied the Appeal Memorandum filed by Josefina for lack of merit.
+The Petitioner filed an Appeal Memorandum dated 18 June 2019 with the SEC En Banc, which is still pending resolution.
+In a Decision dated 14 September 2020, the SEC En Banc denied the Appeal Memorandum filed by Josefina for lack of merit.